 For the most part, Grandma’s chickens fended for themselves.
 They free-ranged on pasture all day, returning to the coop at dusk, greeted perhaps with a few handfuls of cracked corn tossed in the yard.
 They enjoyed the freshest variety of vegetation, insects and small critters nature had to offer.
 They managed their own nutritional intake with few, if any, extras from the farmhouse kitchen.

-Today’s backyard laying hens are fed prepared rations.
-Most have access to layer rations at all waking hours and most are “spoiled” with extras such as table scraps, fruits, vegetables, sprouts, dried mealworms, scratch, watermelon in the summer, warm oatmeal in the winter and pumpkin treats in the fall.
+Today’s backyard laying hens have the benefit of bagged chicken feed.
+Most have access to layer rations at all waking hours, which they should be, but most are “spoiled” with extras such as table scraps, fruits, vegetables, sprouts, dried mealworms, scratch, watermelon in the summer, warm oatmeal in the winter and pumpkin treats in the fall.
 We hang pecking treats for them to quell our fears that they may be bored and bake molt muffins for them in autumn.
-It is not uncommon for today’s pet chickens to be treated to extras several times a day.
+It is not uncommon for today’s pet chickens to be treated to dietary extras several times a day.

-Grandma’s chickens were more fit than today’s pet chickens; they ate a more natural diet, exercised more and consumed fewer treats.
-As much as we dote on our chickens, seek to keep them healthy and care for their medical needs, we are contributing to the premature demise of many of our pet chickens by making them fat.
+Grandma’s chickens ate a self-prescribed diet of whatever they could find, exercised more and consumed fewer treats, if any.
+As much as we dote on our chickens, seek to keep them healthy and care for their medical needs, we are contributing to the premature demise of many of our pets by making them fat.
 Obesity has deadly ramifications for chickens.
 Fortunately, with a little education and a few common sense modifications to their lifestyle, obesity can be prevented and controlled.

 CAUSE OF OBESITY